NethermindEth/el-node-spec/docs/docs/backup/intro.md

   ```shell
   docker commit [container-name] [image-name]
   ```
-#### Saving container commit commit
+#### Saving container commit

-There is two principal options to save the container commit:
+There are two principal options to save the container commit:

 1. New image could be saved to a `tar` file using `docker save`
   ```shell